 Troubleshooting Applications Upgraded from Visual Basic 6.0

-Although the upgrading tools in Visual Basic .NET were carefully designed to detect and report any issues with upgraded applications, there are some cases that cannot possibly be detected.
-This topic lists some known issues that are not detected by the upgrading tools and explains how to address them.
+Although the upgrading tools in Visual Basic 2008 are carefully designed to detect and report any issues with upgraded applications, there are some cases that cannot possibly be detected.
+This page lists some known issues that are not detected by the upgrading tools and explains how to address them.

-When working with an application upgraded with an earlier version of Visual Studio .NET, the Help links inserted by the upgrade tool may cause a "Page not found" error.
-This occurs because the links reference the Help collection for the earlier version, and that Help collection was uninstalled.
+When working with an application upgraded with an earlier version of Visual Studio, the Help links inserted by the upgrade tool may cause a "Page not found" error.
+This occurs because the links reference the Help collection for the earlier version, and the format for the Help links have changed.

-In Visual Basic 6.0, strings assigned to a fixed-length string in a user-defined type were automatically truncated if they were longer than the fixed length.
-After upgrading to Visual Basic .NET, strings will no longer be truncated, possibly resulting in incorrect results.
+In Visual Basic 6.0, strings assigned to a fixed-length string in a user-defined type are automatically truncated if they are longer than the fixed length.
+After upgrading to Visual Basic 2008, strings are no longer truncated, possibly resulting in incorrect results.

 To fix this problem, find any code that assigns a string to the fixed-length string and add code to check the length of the string and truncate it if necessary:

-In Visual Basic 6.0, you could unload a form and later reload it by calling the Show method.
-In Visual Basic .NET, the Close method for a form calls the Dispose method so that it is automatically garbage-collected.
+In Visual Basic 6.0, you can unload a form and later reload it by calling the Show method.
+In Visual Basic 2008, the Close method for a form calls the Dispose method so that it is automatically garbage-collected.
 This can cause subtle behavioral differences that may be hard to detect.

-- In Visual Basic .NET, if you call the Show method for a form that has been unloaded, you will get a new instance of the form; any property settings from the base class will be lost.
+In Visual Basic 2008, if you call the Show method for a form that has been unloaded, you will get a new instance of the form; any property settings from the base class will be lost.

-In Visual Basic 6.0, when a late-bound COM object was passed as a parameter to a late-bound call, the object was coerced to a Variant of type Nothing.
-When upgraded to Visual Basic .NET, COM objects declared as type Object are treated the same as Variants (which are always converted to type Object during upgrade); these objects are marshaled to the variant type Empty.
-This causes a type mismatch error in Visual Basic .NET.
+In Visual Basic 6.0, when a late-bound COM object is passed as a parameter to a late-bound call, the object is coerced to a Variant of type Nothing.
+When upgraded to Visual Basic 2008, COM objects declared as type Object are treated the same as Variants (which are always converted to type Object during upgrade); these objects are marshaled to the variant type Empty.
+This causes a type mismatch error in Visual Basic 2008.

 To fix this problem, make sure that all objects are early bound.